Presenting a Knowledge Hoarding Model in Government Organizations Using the Grounded Theory

 Abstract

 Purpose: Knowledge hoarding, as a prevalent phenomenon in public organizations, acts as a barrier to improving organizational performance and productivity.
 This issue is influenced by various factors that necessitate identification and analysis.
-The present study aims to develop a model of knowledge hoarding in public organizations of Lorestan Province
+The present study aims to develop a model of knowledge hoarding in public organizations of Lorestan Province.

 Method: This study is applied in terms of its objective, descriptive-survey in terms of data collection method, and qualitative in nature, employing a grounded theory approach.
 The research population consisted of university professors and human resource and administrative managers of public organizations, selected through theoretical sampling.
 Accordingly, based on the principle of theoretical saturation, data saturation was achieved through 12 interviews, and the required data were collected using semi-structured interviews.
 Data analysis was conducted through three stages of open, axial, and selective coding within the framework of a structured grounded theory methodology.